brainvisa/axon/sphinxdoc/sphinx/usecases.rst

 The object :py:class:`brainvisa.processes.ExecutionContext` enables to start a Brainvisa process using the method :py:meth:`brainvisa.processes.ExecutionContext.runProcess`.
 When Brainvisa is loaded, a default execution context exists and is returned by the function :py:func:`brainvisa.processes.defaultContext`

-The following example will load Brainvisa and run the process Threshold on an image:
+The following example will run the process Threshold on an image:

->>> import brainvisa.axon
 >>> import brainvisa.processes
->>> brainvisa.axon.initializeProcesses()
-Loading toolbox ...
 >>> context = brainvisa.processes.defaultContext()

 >>> # Just to get an example data for running the process